andrey3a/Calculator/README.md

 (If you are using Windows, make sure that there are no special characters or diacritical characters in the directory name;

-if your username contains such characters, select another directory, for example, 'C:\dir'.)
+if your username contains such characters, select another directory, for example, `C:\dir`.)

 Open console in folder project and run command 'python -m venv myvenv' to create virtual environment.

-Launch the virtual environment by doing 'myvenv\Scripts\activate'
+Launch the virtual environment by doing `myvenv\Scripts\activate`

-Now run 'myvenv\Scripts\pip install -r requirements.txt' to install Django
+Now run `myvenv\Scripts\pip install -r requirements.txt` to install Django

-Run server 'mevenv\Scripts\python manage.py runserver 0:8000
+Run server `mevenv\Scripts\python manage.py runserver 0:8000`

-And open your browser on the page '127.0.0.1:8000/calc'
+And open your browser on the page `127.0.0.1:8000/calc`

 -------------------------------------------------------------------------------------------------------